 When a digital marketing agency gets off to a great start, it can lead to problems: They nail their pricing model, and they think they’re really great at finances, but it’s just luck.
 Often, they don’t know what it costs them to earn $1 of revenue.

-Without knowing that number (whether you call it your gross margin or delivery margin), and without it being healthy, it's very difficult to be profitable.
+The key to agency financial health all lies in that number.
 When that number is healthy, profit starts to feel more like a choice than a random outcome.

 Once you understand your gross margin, the next issue is knowing how to influence that number and what levers you have available to improve your bottom line.
 When you understand how to control the outcome, you take luck out of the equation.